shriKBudhathoki/100-Days-Python-Challange/Readme.md

 .
 .
 -✅ Day 31-32: Set Theory and It's Components
-- ✅Day 33: Dictionaries in python
+- ✅Day 32: Dictionaries in python
 - ✅Day 34: Dictionaries Methods in python
 - ✅Day 35: For/while with else  in python
+- ✅Day 36: Exception Handling  in python
 ---
 ## 📂 Folder Structure